JuliaPhylo/PhyloNetworks.jl/docs/src/man/fixednetworkoptim.md

 Each network can be optimized individually, and the network with the best pseudolikelihood can be chosen.

-The score being optimized is the pseudo-deviance, i.e. the negative log pseudo-likelihood up to an additive constant (the lower the better).
+The score being optimized is a pseudo-deviance, i.e. a multiple of the negative log pseudo-likelihood up to an additive constant (the lower the better; a pseudo-deviance of 0 corresponds to a perfect fit).

 Following our example in [Getting a Network](@ref), we can optimize parameters on the true network